VincentH-Net/QuickCross/Readme.md

 **QuickCross** is a lightweight (no binaries) cross-platform MVVM pattern to quickly build native Xamarin.iOS, Xamarin.Android, Windows Phone and Windows Store Apps with shared C# code.
 QuickCross provides data binding for Android and for iOS.
 It accelerates development with scaffolders and code snippets, also for a single platform app.
 For cross-platform apps QuickCross increases code sharing with an Application-Navigator pattern.
 QuickCross aims to leave you in full control; it does not get in the way if you want to do some things differently, and you can simply extend or modify it.
-> **NOTE:** This version (2.0) of QuickCross is in **beta** now; iOS data bindings are working and documented but the documentation on creating an app from scratch is under construction. **This release only supports the iOS platform**; the other platforms and more elaborate iOS example documentation will be re-added before the 2.0 final release.> The purpose of this beta release is to gain feedback on the iOS data bindings implementation; if you are building a production application or if you are targeting other platforms than iOS, it is recommended to keep using the previous version until the QuickCross release version is published.
+> **NOTE:** This version (2.0) of QuickCross is in **beta** now; iOS data bindings are working and documented, including how to creating an app from scratch.
+However **this release only supports the iOS platform**; the other platforms and more elaborate iOS example documentation will be re-added before the 2.0 final release.> The purpose of this beta release is to gain feedback on the iOS data bindings implementation; if you are building a production application or if you are targeting other platforms than iOS, it is recommended to keep using the previous version until the QuickCross release version is published.
 Versions before 2.0 were published under the name **MvvmQuickCross**.
 They will continue to be supported at the [existing MvvmQuickCross GitHub repository](https://github.com/MacawNL/MvvmQuickCross), and [the existing MvvmQuickCross NuGet packages](http://nuget.org/packages/mvvmquickcross) will remain available.
 Upgrading from MvvmQuickCross to QuickCross is quick (pun intended); instructions will be documented here (TODO URL).## News ##**Jan 3, 2014**: QuickCross release: 2.0 beta is out.
 Adds simple iOS data binding and an iOS example app.**Coming up**: Documentation.
 Next planned QuickCross release: 2.0 final, which will add more iOS data bindings, the other platforms (besides iOS), and full documentation and examples.
 ETA Jan 15.## NuGet package - PRERELEASE ##[QuickCross NuGet packages](http://nuget.org/packages/quickcross)## Preliminary Documentation ##

 Most of [the existing documentation for MvvmQuickCross](https://github.com/MacawNL/MvvmQuickCross) applies for QuickCross 2.0 as well; the MvvmQuickCross documentation will be copied here and updated soon.
 Until then, these are the key changes in QuickCross 2.0: